noi-techpark/odh-docs/source/howto/generic/development.rst

    Jun 13 16:36:28 odh tomcat8[13802]:    ...done.
    Jun 13 16:36:28 odh systemd[1]: Started LSB: Start Tomcat..

-If you do not use systemd, the command will have a differnt output:
+If you do not use systemd, the command will have a different output:

 .. code-block:: bash